AISA promises rollback of internal assessment scheme, free metro pass in DUSU manifesto | Education

 The election is slated to take place on September 22 after a gap of four years.
 It could not be held in 2020 and 2021 due to COVID-19 while disruptions to the academic calendar prevented their conduct in 2022.

+''DU has a gender sensitisation committee against sexual harassment committee but there are only management representatives.
+But we want student representative as well to be part of the committee.
+We want a fully functional panel so that they can tackle sensitive issues,'' AISA's Anjali Kumari said.

-AISA candidate Aiyesha Ahmad Khan filed her nomination for the post of president, Anushka Choudhary for the post of vice president, Aditya Pratap Singh for the post of secretary, and Anjali Kumari for the post of joint Secretary.
+AISA candidate Aiyesha Ahmad Khan has filed her nomination for the post of president, Anushka Choudhary for the post of vice president, Aditya Pratap Singh for the post of secretary, and Anjali Kumari for the post of joint secretary.

-While Aiyesha Ahmad Khan is a student of Miranda House College and hails from Patna, Anushka Choudhary is a student of the Law Faculty at Delhi University and is a resident of Bahadurgarh in Haryana.
-Aditya Pratap Singh enrolled in the University in 2019 and has been an AISA activist since and Anjali Kumari is a first-year student from Miranda House.
+While Aiyesha Ahmad Khan is a student of Miranda House College and hails from Patna, Anushka Choudhary from Bahadurgarh in Haryana is a student of the Law Faculty at Delhi University.
+Anjali Kumari is a first-year student from Miranda House.
+Aditya Pratap Singh enrolled in the university in 2019 and has been an AISA activist since.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)